Fall fundraising ideas to bring in more donations

 6. Pumpkin carving party

 Find a place that sells pumpkins in bulk.
 With a donation to your fundraiser, participants are given a pumpkin and access to decorating tools and materials.
-Fall is the perfect time of year for a pumpkin carving party, and is a fun fundraising event for all ages.
+Fall is the perfect time of year for a pumpkin carving party (complete with a pumpkin carving contest), or eating contest, and it’s a fun school fundraising event for all ages.
+Turn it up a notch with an Oktoberfest twist, decked out with music, pretzels, and seasonal drinks.

 7. Spooky trivia night

 Half the fun of this event lies in writing the questions—think about themes and subjects that lend themselves to the occasion, like scary movies (or scary moments in movies), Edgar Allan Poe stories, and other classic scary literature.
 Include at least one goofy trivia subject for comic relief.
 Find a venue large enough for your group.
-Ideally, host the event close to Halloween and invite people to dress up.
+Ideally, host the trivia night close to Halloween and invite people to dress up in their best Halloween costume.
+Add a costume contest for even more spooky fun.
+You could even add a small or silent auction to raise extra funds.

 8. Haunted house

-Many people like being scared, as long as it’s in a controlled environment—so give them what they want with a haunted house fundraiser.
+Many people like being scared, as long as it’s in a controlled environment, so give them what they want with a haunted house fundraiser.
 This idea is also flexible; you can execute it in a space as small as a garage or as large as a gymnasium.
 (If you go to all the trouble to make a giant haunted house, try hosting the event on multiple nights so you can raise the most money possible.)
 You’ll need to recruit friends to help with decorating and scaring.
 Use haunted house classics, and brainstorm new ways to scare people.
 Don’t forget to bring a mobile device on the day of the event to collect donations as the price of admission.
+Sell themed t-shirts at the door to boost your fundraising goals.

 Simple virtual fundraising ideas for fall